JGCRI/moirai/ancillary/carbon_harmonization/readme.md

 `<carbon_type>`_carbon_`<state>_FAO`.envi

 There are 18 separate files pre-generated for the FAO dataset.
 Therefore, the user would need only step (4) and (5) from the above in case directly using these files.

-### Do the carbon outputs represent managed land or unmanaged land or both ?

-Currently the carbon outputs only represent carbon densities for unmanaged/undisturbed land.
-We are working on extending our approach to managed land types (Cropland, Pastures, Urbanland).
-Eventually, our outputs will include both carbon densities for managed and unmanaged land.

 ## Description of harmonization process

 (NOTE THAT ALL STATISTICS AND PROCESSES DESCRIBED HERE FORWARD ONLY REFERENCE THE `moirai` DEFAULTS.
 BUT THE SAME PROCESS IS ALSO APPLICABLE TO THE FAO HWSD DATA)